Student ID Cards

 Note: Students needing a new card due to expiration, a lost/stolen card, or damaged card must visit The HUB to have a new photo taken and ID Card produced.
 Photos submitted online or old ID Card photos can not be accepted in these circumstances.

-During the summer, new graduate students will be instructed to submit a photo online so The HUB can produce an ID Card.
-Students who do not submit a photo by the stated deadline will need to visit The HUB upon arriving to campus (after August 1 for fall arrivals) to have a photo taken and ID Card produced.
+During the summer, new students will be instructed to submit a photo online so The HUB can produce an ID Card.
+Students who do not submit a photo by the stated deadline will need to visit The HUB upon arriving to campus (after August 1 for fall graduate student arrivals or during Orientation Week for first-year students) to have a photo taken and ID Card produced.

 Tip: Orientation and the beginning of each semester are peak times in The HUB, so lines may be long.
 Students should plan their schedules accordingly.